ADD-ONS / MEDICATION

 - heparin and low molecular weight heparins (LMWH) in the acute phase either do not reduce the risk of early stroke recurrence, or their subtle effect is counteracted by a higher incidence of bleeding ( FISS-tris) [Wong, 2007]

-- this is also true for patients with AFib (IST trial) [Saxena, 2001]
+- this is also applies to patients with AFib (IST trial) [Saxena, 2001]

 - the risk of bleeding is highest: